pietheinstrengholt/rssmonster/README.md

 TODO
 ----

-* Desktop: finish design, functions in phppaper.js, dynamic count by using mark as read bullseye function
 * General: Complete JSON events: add feeds, update event
 * General: Clean up by creating more functions or using a proper framework
 * Android redirect to mobile, make it possible to return to desktop/normale view